NadiaIdris/ts-make-html-document-tree/README.md

-# Pretty print HTML tree
+# Pretty print and traverse an HTML tree

 ![](/readme-images/pretty-print-html.svg)